5 steps to securing the small business (that don’t cost a penny)

 2. Vulnerability Management

 All systems have vulnerabilities.
 There I said it.
 Sadly this is a product of both human error and human ingenuity.
 The combination of mistakes made by developers and the increasing ingenuity of the hacker community has led to an inexorable rise in the number of exploitable vulnerabilities that are discovered and announced.
 Black market exploit tool kits are making it almost childishly simple for attackers to discover and exploit weaknesses in existing systems.
 It is every organization’s responsibility to keep their environment secure but to do this you need to know what holes exist.
 Vulnerability management is a great step towards achieving this goal.
-Retina CS Community edition is a free vulnerability management solution that can scan up to 256 assets and identify any vulnerabilities in configuration, operating system, and installed applications.
-The solution covers not just servers and desktops but databases, web applications and mobile devices.
+Retina Network Community edition is a free vulnerability management solution that can scan up to 256 assets and identify any vulnerabilities in configuration, operating system, and installed applications.
 It also includes data on known exploits in the wild.
 Knowledge is power, go get some.
-Download Retina CS Community Free Now.
+Download Retina Network Community Free Now.

 An Intrusion Detection System is one of those things that many organizations think they should have but never really understand.
 The solution is designed to track all of the network traffic in and out of your organization and highlight those instances that may be evidence of an attack.
 Network based appliances can be very expensive but there is an excellent open source alternative.
 Developed by Sourcefire, Snort®, is an open source network intrusion prevention and detection system (IDS/IPS).
 Combining the benefits of signature, protocol, and anomaly-based inspection, Snort is the most widely deployed IDS/IPS technology worldwide.
 With millions of downloads and nearly 400,000 registered users, Snort has become the de facto standard for IPS.
 All that is required is a system to host it.
 Snort can be found here.